GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: METHOD

+\textbf{Surface depth.} Currently, the geometric feature tracking in 3DGS-SLAM~\cite{splatam,gsslam,sgsslam} is achieved through re-rendering depth, which has demonstrated promising results.
+However, the depth obtained through re-rendering is influenced by each Gaussian that the ray traverses, leading to potential instability.
+When a ray intersects a Gaussian with specific opacity, such as noise or artifacts (illustrated by index 1 in Fig.~\ref{fig:surdepth}), this contribution is also incorporated into the final rendering result.
+Inspired by the work of~\cite{2dgs,rtgslam,gspro}, we obtain the Gaussian that closely approximates the geometric surface by accumulated transmittance, which represents the surface depth:

-Since the surface depth is selected based on the median of the accumulated transmittance, if the transmittance remains less than full transmittance (set to 1) even in a converged state, the surface depth will be uncertain.
-Therefore, we need to estimate the accumulated transmittance of the pixel to ensure that the obtained surface depth is stable.
+Since the surface depth is determined based on the median of the accumulated transmittance, if the transmittance remains below full transmittance 2$\theta$ ($\theta$ set to 0.5) even in a converged state, the surface depth will remain uncertain.
+Therefore, it is essential to estimate the accumulated transmittance of the pixel to ensure that the derived surface depth is stable.